Supported Employment in Saskatchewan

 What is Supported Employment?

-Supported employment is a flexible approach to helping people experiencing disability achieve their employment goals.
+Supported employment is a flexible person-centered approach to helping people experiencing disability achieve their employment goals.

 Employment Professionals provide flexible supports to assist both the employee and employer as they work toward success in the workplace by:

-• Fading supports over time so the employee can be more independent in the workplace while maintaining open communication and support on an as-needed basis
+- Fading supports over time so the employee can be more independent in the workplace and rely on natural support while maintaining open communication and support on an as-needed basis

 Supported employment helps people experiencing disability connect to community through employment:

-Supported Employment ensures that job seekers are ready for work by meeting each person where they are at and helping them get ready for employment:
+Supported Employment ensures that job seekers are ready for work by using a person-centered approach and meeting each person where they are at and helping them get ready for employment:

-• Understanding job interests and what jobs are in demand in the community
+- Understanding job interests and what jobs are in demand in the labor market

-• Creating and using resumes, cover letters, and application forms
+- Creating and using resumes, cover letters, digital literacy and application forms

 What Impact Does Supported Employment Have in Your Community?